Nankhumwa Cabinet: Atupele says UDF was not consulted

 The shadow cabinet is dominated by Members of Parliament from the main opposition party, Democratic Progressive Party (DPP).
 It also includes MPs from the UDF and Alliance for Democracy’s lone parliamentarian Yeremiah Chihana.

-But Muluzi, who is not a Member of Parliament has said he has only learnt about the appointments through social media.
+But Muluzi, who is not a Member of Parliament, has complained that he has only learnt about the appointments through social media.

 “I have just learnt through social media the appointment of an Opposition Shadow Cabinet in Parliament that includes UDF Members of Parliament.
 I wish this was done in consultation with the UDF Leadership,” he posted on social media.